ElectricSail/AprilNav/README.md

 sudo apt-get install subversion cmake libopencv-dev libeigen3-dev libv4l-dev
 ```

-This program has also sucessfully ran on Mac OS but requires homebrew to install the propper packages.
+This program has also sucessfully ran on Mac OS but requires homebrew to install the proper packages.

 ### Installing